Deny Write Access to Unprotected Removable Drives in Windows 11

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Policies\Microsoft\FVEStep 5Create or Edit RDVDenyWriteAccess

 Look for RDVDenyWriteAccess.
-If it’s missing, create it the same way.
+If it’s missing, create it in the same manner.

 Double-click RDVDenyWriteAccess and set its data to 1 to deny write access.